-My favorite company is a terrible one; it can’t drive a profit, its product doesn’t work, its founder is legally bound from leading a publicly-held company for ten years, and its reputation might be unsavable.
+My favorite company is a terrible one; it can’t drive a profit, its product doesn’t work, its founder is legally bound from leading a publicly-held company for ten years, and its reputation might be damaged beyond repair.

 A company that I’m completely fixated on is in ruins, embers still smoldering.